putyourlightson/craft-blitz/README.md

 composer require putyourlightson/craft-blitz
 ```

-After installing the plugin, go to the plugin settings.
+After installing the plugin, get set up using the following steps.

 1. Turn “Enable Caching” on.
 2. Add at least one row to “Included URI Patterns” such as `.*` to cache the entire site.